watem-sedem/watem-sedem/docs/calibration.rst

 Theoretical background
 ======================

 WaTEM/SEDEM can be calibrated for a specific study area by comparing the calculated sediment fluxes to the rivers with the observed sediment fluxes in :math:`n` catchments.
 In the model, only the kTC parameters can be choosen freely, and thus be used as calibration parameter.
 The kTC values only affect the :ref:`transport capacity <tcmodel>` (TC) calculated by the WaTEM/SEDEM model.
 Therefor, this parameter can be adapted in order to calibrate the model.

 In the model runs, two kTC values are used, namely: kTC-low and kTC-high.
 The first value, kTC-low, is used for land covers with low erosion potential (i.e. forest, pasture and grass strips), the latter, kTC-high, is used for land covers with high erosion potential (i.e. agricultural fields).
-Land covers with no erosion potential
-(i.e. infrastructure, rivers and open water) are automatically appointed with a very high kTC value (i.e. 9999).
+Land covers with no erosion potential (i.e. infrastructure, rivers and open water) are automatically appointed with a very high kTC value (i.e. 9999).

 In order to select the correct kTC values for a specific study area, WaTEM/SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
 The optimal combination of both kTC values is obtained by three criteria.

-The first criteria in the selection process is the calculation of the model efficiency :math:`ME`, defined by Nash and Sutcliffe (1970) as:
+The first criterium in the selection process is the calculation of the model efficiency :math:`ME`, defined by Nash and Sutcliffe (1970) as:

 .. math::